zlf766368242/DREFN/readme.md

-The data direction of H36M and CMU.
+The data direction of H36M CMU 3DPW and AMASS